vemonet/EmojiMart/README.md

 - 🧑‍🚀 Uses modern and flexible technologies (TSX for the UI, Rust for the cross-platform compilation, what else?), making it easier to maintain and build upon in the future
 - ✒️ On x11 the selected emoji is automatically pasted to your currently focused app, instead of being added to the clipboard! (it allows to uses emojis without losing what was copied before).
 This can be enabled also on Wayland, but require to open permissions of `/dev/uinput`

-⚠️🆕 This project just had its first release, it should be already usable, but you might face bugs as it is not yet battle tested (especially regarding auto-paste).
-Please report any weird behavior in the GitHub issues.
+⚠️🆕 This project just had its **first release**, it should be already usable, but you might face bugs as it is not yet battle tested (especially regarding auto-paste).
+Please report any weird behavior in the GitHub issues!
+And feel free to contribute, the codebase is quite small and understandable.

 ![Emoji Mart screenshot](https://raw.githubusercontent.com/vemonet/EmojiMart/main/public/screenshot.png)